gayathrig12/Registration-and-Login-System-/README.md

 # Step 1 : Registration

-Creates and excel file and stores the credentials.
+Creates an excel file and stores the credentials.

 Checks if the username already exists.
 If yes, then creates a unique username.